mailchimp/content-style-guide/01-writing-principles.html.md

 * **Guide.** Think of yourself as a tour guide for readers.
 Whether you’re showing them through our marketing website, apps, or educational materials, communicate in a friendly and helpful way.

-* **Speak truth.** Understand our place in our customers’ lives.
+* **Speak truth.** Understand our place in our users’ lives.
 Avoid dramatic storytelling and grandiose claims.
 Focus on our real strengths.

 ## Principles